Direct Line magazine

 How carbon monoxide detectors work

 The easiest way to find out if you’ve got a carbon monoxide leak in your home is to install a carbon monoxide detector.
-These come in various forms, but look a bit like a smoke alarm that can be fitted to the wall or be freestanding.
+These come in various forms, but most look a bit like a smoke alarm that can be fitted to the wall or be freestanding.

 Safety.com outlines the main types of carbon monoxide sensors available.